-Hence, the Governing Board’s supervises APIC’s operations in two broad areas:
+The Governing Board’s oversees APIC’s operations in two broad areas:

-- Overall business performance — ensuring the College develops and implements strategies and supporting policies to enable it to fulfill the objectives set out in the College’s Constitution.
-The board delegates the day to day management of the College to the Executive Management team, but remains accountable to the shareholders and stakeholders for APIC’s performance, and monitors and supports Executive Management; and
+- Overall business performance — ensuring the College develops and implements strategies and supporting policies to enable it to fulfil the objectives set out in the College’s Constitution.
+The Board delegates the day to day management of the College to the Executive Management team, but remains accountable to the shareholders and stakeholders for APIC’s performance; and

-- Overall compliance performance — ensuring the College develops and implements systems to enable it to adhere to accounting standards and to comply with its legal and policy obligations, under the: Corporations Act 2001; Tertiary Education Quality and Standards (TEQSA) Act 2011; Higher Education Standards Framework 2015; Education Services for Overseas Students Act 2000; Education Services for Overseas Students Regulations 2001; National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007; and Higher Education Support Act 2003.
+- Overall compliance performance — ensuring the College develops and implements systems to enable it to adhere to its regulatory, legal and policy obligations, under the: Corporations Act 2001; Tertiary Education Quality and Standards (TEQSA) Act 2011; Higher Education Standards Framework 2015; Education Services for Overseas Students Act 2000; Education Services for Overseas Students Regulations 2001; National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007; and Higher Education Support Act 2003.